 - never having children or having children later in life

-- taking hormone replacement therapy after menopause or using fertility treatments
+- hormone replacement therapy after menopause or using fertility treatments

 - smoking cigarettes

 If you have a family history of ovarian cancer, there are resources available to you.
-Your doctor or a genetic counselor may be able to help you learn more about your individual risk.
+A doctor or a genetic counselor may be able to help you learn more about your risk.

 Symptoms

 The very early stages of ovarian cancer may not have any symptoms.
-Because of this, you may not experience any symptoms until the cancer has spread.
+Symptoms might not occur until the cancer has spread.
 The most common symptoms of ovarian cancer include:

 - bloating or swelling in your abdomen